How GLP-1 medications are reshaping pediatric weight management care

 The Healthy First Program at SSM Health Cardinal Glennon Children’s Hospital has integrated these medications as a part of some patients’ treatment plans, showing promising results and outcomes.
 Despite the potential benefits of GLP-1’s in certain cases, myths and misconceptions continue to circulate around how these medications work, leading parents to question safety and potential side effects.

-Dr. Rahiya Rehman, a pediatric gastroenterologist with the Healthy First Program, explains these myths, what we know about how GLP-1 mediations can support patients, the limitations of these medications, and how the Healthy First Program takes a comprehensive, multidisciplinary approach to supporting pediatric patients’ health goals.
+Dr. Rahiya Rehman, a board-certified pediatric gastroenterologist and obesity medicine specialist with the Healthy First Program, explains these myths, what we know about how GLP-1 mediations can support patients, the limitations of these medications, and how the Healthy First Program takes a comprehensive, multidisciplinary approach to supporting pediatric patients’ health goals.

-“Social media has perpetuated a lot of misconceptions around GLP-1 medications,” said Dr. Rehman.
-“The most common one I see is concerns around gastroparesis or stomach paralysis.”
-While Rehman explains that the term gastroparesis might sound scary, it’s actually a core function of how GLP-1 medications work and isn’t nearly as extreme as information on the internet may lead parents to believe.
+"Social media has perpetuated a lot of misconceptions around GLP-1 medications," said Dr. Rehman.
+"The most common one I see is concerns around gastroparesis or stomach paralysis."
+Dr. Rehman says that gastroparesis may sound scary, but delayed gastric emptying is actually part of how these medicines work, and it is not the same as gastroparesis.
+Slower stomach emptying is expected with GLP-1 medications, and for most patients, the change is modest.

 "When used alongside healthy lifestyle changes, such as diet and exercise changes, noticeable weight loss within the first few weeks can encourage young patients to maintain those healthy changes in the long term, even if the overall rate of weight loss slows over time," explained Dr. Rehman.
 "The most important thing is developing a healthy lifestyle and healthy habits.
 Our multidisciplinary team ensures that patients and families are supported so that they can live their best lives."